- Very strong utility

 - The gadget has an effective radius of 4 meters

-- Effective radius is circular, with the device being the center
+- The effective radius is circular, with the device being the center

 - Requires line of sight on attackers to activate its effect